21helblingw/Ascon/README.md

 # Ascon
 ## Program options
 I think that the issue I have is the sbox function.
 There are two differnent variations.
 One is called sbox and the other is called sbox_test.
 Sbox uses the software implementation that is in the documentation.
-The sbox_test does a similar operation but tries to remove the not operator from the operations.
+The sbox_test does a similar operation but tries to remove the not operator from the operations (It does not work).
 The issue with sbox is that it wants to use the ~ operater.
 However python does this operation in a incorrect format.
 ## example
 we will take the binary number 10010100, which equals 148 and perform the not operator on it
 ### python code